grgbr/cute/sphinx/user.rst

    static void <test_case_name>__cute_exec(void);

-Next section shows how to register test cases to suites to build a complete test hierarchy.
+Next section shows how to register test cases to suites and how to structure a complete test hierarchy.

 Test hierarchy
 ==============